eXponenta/gstatsjs/README.md

 # Remarks

-Due to [bug of cacheAsBitmap on Graphics on PIXIv4](https://github.com/pixijs/pixi.js/issues/4692),  TextureCounter incorrectly gets the number of textures.
+~~Due to [bug of cacheAsBitmap on Graphics on PIXIv4](https://github.com/pixijs/pixi.js/issues/4692),  TextureCounter incorrectly gets the number of textures.~~

+Currently Draw Calls counter can't work on Phaser 3, because Phaser 3 use DrawArrays for rendering WebGL instead DrawElements.
+Textures amount for Phaser 2 and 3 is relative value, and may be negative.

 # Examples
 [PIXI Stats.js example](./exampless/pixi) - show PIXI game Draw Calls and Textures Count statistics by [Stas.js](https://github.com/mrdoob/stats.js/).